-Collections - MF 163 Somalis in Lewiston, Maine
+Collections - MF 163 Somalis in Lewiston, Maine Collection

-Number of Interviews: 5
+Number of accessions: 7

-Dates when interviews were conducted: March 2003
+Dates when interviews were conducted: 2003 and 2004

 Principal interviewers: Elizabeth Hoyt Hannibal, Dianne Schindler

-3732 Elizabeth Hoyt Hannibal.
-“Somali Women of Lewiston, Maine,” deals with how Hannibal and fellow student Dianne Schindler set up interviews with five Somali women living in Lewiston, Maine in 2003.
-The women were Futuma Hussein, Azeb Hassan, Hawa Kahin, Kiih Issa, and Ayan Ismail.
-Interviews took place in Lewiston at Daryeelka, Inc., a resource for families that assists them in becoming economically independent and active participants in community life.
-12 pp
+3732 Futuma Hussein, Azeb Hassan, Hawa Kahin, Kiih Issa, and Ayan Ismail, interviewed by Elizabeth Hoyt Hannibal for ANT 425, 2003, at Daryeelka, Inc., Lewiston, Maine.
+Paper, titled “Somali Women of Lewiston, Maine,” deals with how Hannibal and fellow student Dianne Schindler set up interviews with the five Somali women living in Lewiston, Maine.
+Daryeelka, Inc. is a resource for families that assists them in becoming economically independent and active participants in community life.
+Text: 12 pp. paper

 3748 Collection of miscellaneous documents and maps about Somalis in Maine.
-Included are articles from the Web: “A Yankee mill town globalizes” by Patrick T. Reardon (2002), “Lewiston’s Somali surge” by Kelley Bouchard (2002), “Somalia” from the World Factbook 2002, “US to resettle thousands of Somalis” by Juma Kwayera (2002), “AU threatens sanctions against Somalis” by Abebe Andualem (2003), “Somali Muslims in Maine,” cover story in Religion & Ethics Newsweekly (Nov.
+Included are articles from the internet: “A Yankee mill town globalizes” by Patrick T. Reardon (2002), “Lewiston’s Somali surge” by Kelley Bouchard (2002), “Somalia” from the World Factbook 2002, “US to resettle thousands of Somalis” by Juma Kwayera (2002), “AU threatens sanctions against Somalis” by Abebe Andualem (2003), “Somali Muslims in Maine,” cover story in Religion & Ethics Newsweekly (Nov.
 15, 2002).
 Also included is “Toward Harmony: Understanding A New Diversity in Lewiston-Auburn,” program for a conference held at Bates College on March 14-15, 2003.
-Also copies of photographs of Somalis from the Web.
+Also copies of photographs of Somalis from the internet.